On genus-0 invariants of Calabi-Yau hybrid models: Introduction

 The swampland program has led to renewed interest in classic topics of string theory such as Calabi-Yau compactifications and the associated moduli spaces.
 In this work we will focus on the stringy K\"ahler moduli space and on type II string theory on Calabi-Yau threefolds.
 The best studied regions in the K\"ahler moduli space are those near large volume points.
 While in the Calabi-Yau case every point in the moduli space corresponds to some worldsheet conformal field theory, moving away from the large volume regime is usually difficult as one typically lacks a concrete realisation of the worldsheet theory.
 Notable exceptions are Landau-Ginzburg points that have been studied in depth in the literature.
 A more general and less studied class of models are hybrid theories.
 They naturally appear at limiting points in the stringy K\"ahler moduli spaces associated to Calabi-Yaus.
 Hybrids can be formulated as fibrations of Landau-Ginzburg models over some base.
 Such theories have been discussed before, for instance in \cite{Bertolini:2013xga,Bertolini:2018now}, where in particular the state spaces were analysed.
 The aim of this work is to compute correlation functions in these theories that are captured by the topological sector.
 Concrete examples will focus on models with one and two parameters.

 The worldsheet theory we consider is the A-model of topological string theory, i.e.~a topological sigma model coupled to topological gravity.
 The correlation functions are characterised by inserting field operators and their gravitational descendants on the (closed) string worldsheet given by a Riemann surface of genus $g$.
 The correlation functions can be written in terms of integrals over the moduli space of the configuration of Chern classes of suitably chosen (orbi-)bundles over the insertion points.
-In this work we will focus on genus zero.
-In the case of non-linear sigma models these correlators are the Gromov-Witten invariants, in the case of Landau-Ginzburg orbifolds they define FJRW-invariants \cite{MR3043578}.
+The techniques we are using will give us access to genus zero invariants.
+In the case of non-linear sigma models these correlators are the Gromov-Witten invariants, in the case of Landau-Ginzburg orbifolds they define FJRW-invariants \cite{Fan:2007ba}.

+We aim at computing these invariants for the case of hybrid CFTs that arise as phases of Calabi-Yau gauged linear sigma models (GLSMs).
+In the mathematics literature, the FJRW theory of one-parameter hybrids and its connection to Gromov-Witten theory and a generalised Landau-Ginzburg/Calabi-Yau correspondence has been developed in \cite{MR3590512,MR3888782,MR3842378,MR4283594,Zhao:2019dba}.
+To our knowledge, the invariants for these specific examples have been defined but have not been written down explicitly.
+Making use of the mathematical structure that is already in place and results from supersymmetric localisation in GLSMs, we use the following approach to extract the invariants.
+The invariants have a generating function given by the $J$-function \cite{MR1653024}.
+The $J$-function is related to the $I$-function by a coordinate transformation on the K\"ahler moduli space.
+Interpreted in the context of mirror symmetry, this transformation is the mirror map.

+The $I$-function and, via the coordinate transformation, the $J$-function can be extracted from the sphere or hemisphere partition functions of the GLSM.
+In \cite{Knapp:2020oba,Erkinger:2020cjt} it has been conjectured that these partition functions have a universal structure when evaluated in any phase.
+Among other building blocks of the universal expressions are the $I$- and $J$-functions.
+This has been shown to work in examples of Calabi-Yau GLSMs with phases that are non-linear sigma models, Landau-Ginzburg orbifolds and hybrids where the $I$- and $J$-functions were known.
+Assuming that the structure holds more generally, one can compute (conjectural) expressions for the $I$- and $J$-functions in more general contexts.
+For the hybrids that we consider in this article, this was done in \cite{Erkinger:2020cjt} by evaluating the sphere partition function in hybrid phases of GLSMs.